-Do you fear the nighttime because you can’t seem to get to sleep or stay asleep?
+Do you fear the nighttime because you cannot seem to fall asleep or stay asleep?
 Deep sleep meditation could be the solution.

 Guided Meditation for Sleep

-If you struggle with sleep, you may find yourself staying up late, watching television or looking at your phone in bed, and feeling generally anxious for morning to arrive.
+If you struggle with sleep, you may find yourself staying up late, watching television or browsing on your phone in bed, and feeling generally anxious for the morning to arrive.

-These are common characteristics in those who don’t sleep well and those that suffer with poor sleep patterns.
+These are common characteristics in those who cannot sleep well and those that suffer from poor sleep patterns.
 In fact, some people go for years avoiding sleep in these ways.

-Eventually, everyone gets to sleep — even if it’s only for a few hours a night.
-The problem is that poor sleeping habits (and the inevitably small amount of sleep that many people live off of on a regular basis) can have ramifications in your waking life.
-Inadequate sleep can cause a range of health issues, both physical and mental.
-Even if you lead an otherwise healthy lifestyle — eating well and exercising on a regular basis — if you don’t get enough quality sleep, your life and wellbeing will suffer.
+Eventually, everyone gets to sleep — even only for a few hours a night.
+The problem is that poor sleeping habits (the inevitable small amount of sleep that many people live off on regularly) can have ramifications in your daily life.
+Inadequate sleep can cause various health issues, both physical and mental.
+Even if you lead a healthy lifestyle, eat well and exercise regularly, your life and well-being will suffer if you do not get enough quality sleep, keeping healthy sleep hygiene.

-So, what can people do to help themselves sleep better and improve their sleep cycles?
-As it turns out, there’s a clear answer, and it’s not a sleep aid such as a pill, an expensive mattress, or a type of a new-fangled therapy.
+So, what can people do to sleep better and improve their sleep cycles?
+As it turns out, there is a clear answer, and it is not a sleep aid such as a pill, an expensive mattress or a type of new-fangled therapy.

-It’s the tried and true, ever-beneficial practice of meditation.
+It's the tried and true, the ever-beneficial practice of meditation.

-Here are four specific ways that meditation practice can help you sleep better and improve your sleep quality.
+Here are four specific ways that practicing meditation can help you sleep better and improve your sleep quality.

 One of the ways that deep sleep meditation prepares you for a long night of deep sleep is by calming the mind, which is often excessively active from the day.
-In Buddhism, a highly active mind is called a “monkey mind.”
-The idea is that the mind behaves like a monkey who incessantly jumps from branch to branch, never staying in one calm place.
+In Buddhism, a highly active mind is called a "monkey mind."
+The mind behaves like a monkey who incessantly jumps from branch to branch, never staying in one calm place.

-During the day while you’re at work or school, a monkey mind can be an inevitable part of managing the many areas of your life.
-Still, it can produce a large amount of anxiety that can become pent up over time.
-The fight or flight response can also contribute to this pent-up anxiety.
+While you are at work or school during the day, a monkey mind can be an inevitable part of managing the many areas of your life because it can produce a large amount of anxiety that is pent up over time.
+The fight or flight response can also contribute to this anxiety.

 The fight or flight response is a natural response to serious threats to your safety and well-being (such as tensing up and/or running if you were to encounter a bear in the woods).
 But when it occurs in reaction to minor stressors, such as social encounters on the weekends or work-related tasks, this means you're becoming over-anxious, negatively impacting your mental health.

-In order to calm the monkey mind and the fight or flight response, meditation helps practitioners focus on just one thing at a time — a skill that’s highly useful in all areas of life.
-The science backs up this claim.
-A recent study from the Journal, Behaviour Research and Therapy2 found that focused attention was increased with the application of a simple meditation practice.
-In addition, negative intrusive thoughts were reduced, and acceptance and attention were increased.
+To calm the monkey mind and the fight or flight response, meditation helps practitioners focus on just one thing at a time — a highly useful skill in all areas of life.
+A recent study from the Journal, Behaviour Research and Therapy found that focused attention increased with simple meditation practice.
+In addition, negative intrusive thoughts decreased, and acceptance and attention increased.

 One of the best ways to use meditation to calm the mind is with a guided meditation for sleep.
 Specifically, guided meditation for sleep can be carried out with help from a meditation instructor.
-Whether in a class or at home with an individual meditation coach, you can be led in calming meditation for sleep that is tailored to your unique needs.
+Whether in a class or at home, an individual meditation coach can lead you to practice calming meditation for sleep tailored to your unique needs.

-You might also ask your yoga or meditation instructor about yoga nidra, which is a practice meant to induce total relaxation and calming, putting you on the very edge of sleep (and in some cases, lulling you completely to sleep).
+You might also ask your yoga or meditation instructor about Yoga Nidra; a practice meant to induce total relaxation and calmness, putting you on the edge of sleep (and in some cases, lulling you completely to sleep).

-One of the main reasons that meditation helps sleep is that it accelerates the same physiological effects that occur in the early stages of sleep.
-In other words, when you are in a meditation class, if you feel like taking a nap afterward, that’s not surprising!
+One of the main reasons meditation helps sleep is that it accelerates the same physiological effects in the early stages of sleep.
+In other words, when you are in a meditation class and you feel like taking a nap afterward, that is not surprising!
 Both practices facilitate sleep.
 Therefore, if you want to sleep better, meditation is the perfect practice to do before bedtime.

-More specifically, Anahana meditation teachings can literally calm your physical nerves and the beating of your heart.
-In fact, recent studies have found that blood pressure is reduced during and after meditation practice.
+Meditation teachings can calm your physical nerves and listen to the beating of your own heart.
+In fact, recent studies have found that blood pressure reduces during and after meditation practice.

-You’ll also specifically notice that physical tension is released in the body during sleep meditation.
-One of the ways to accelerate this release in tension is to do a body scan.
-This involves starting at the top of the head or the ends of the toes and working your way along with a conscious scan of your entire body, looking for areas that have tension, and mindfully noting the position and status of each body part.
+You will also notice that physical tension is released from the body during sleep meditation.
+One of the ways to accelerate this tension release is to do a body scan, which will be explained below.
+This involves starting at the top of the head or the ends of the toes, and working your way along with a conscious scan of your entire body, looking for areas that have tension, and mindfully noting the position and status of each body part.

 In one version of the body scan, each body part is intentionally tightened and tensed for a moment, only to be immediately relaxed and released.
-Even if you don’t combine this type of body scan with calming meditation for sleep, it can be an extremely useful stress management technique.
+Even if you do not combine this type of body scan with calming meditation for sleep, it can be an advantageous stress management technique.

-Disturbing thoughts, difficult emotions, and persistent worries often keep people from getting to sleep and staying asleep.
-Those who meditate regularly, on the other hand, are able to focus better and do not get distracted by troubling thoughts as easily.
-In an extensive longitudinal study, released in Springer’s Journal of Cognitive Enhancement4, it was found that a consistent meditation practice can lead to significant improvements in sustained attention and focus.
+Disturbing thoughts, difficult emotions and persistent worries often keep people from falling and staying asleep.
+On the other hand, those who meditate regularly can focus better and do not get distracted by troubling thoughts as easily.
+In an extensive longitudinal study released in Springer's Journal of Cognitive Enhancement, it was found that a consistent meditation practice can lead to significant improvements in sustained attention and focus.

 This is due, in large part, to meditation's focus on mindfulness.

-Mindfulness practice ensures that practitioners put their focus on the present moment — not the past or the future.
-This is good because, whether you realize it or not, you are likely continually focusing on the past and the future.
-Whether you’re worried about what’s going to happen tomorrow at school or work or dwelling on that silly thing you said at the party last weekend, these ruminations are probably one of the largest sources of your worries and daily stressors and anxieties.
+Mindfulness practice ensures that practitioners focus on the present moment — not the past or the future.
+This is good because you are likely constantly focusing on the past and the future, whether you realize it or not.
+Whether you are worried about what will happen tomorrow at school or work, or dwelling on that silly thing you said at the party last weekend.
+These ruminations are probably one of the largest sources of your worries and daily stressors and anxieties.

-But mindfulness practice — inherent in any meditation routine — puts the emphasis on the here and now, therein omitting any opportunities to dwell and ruminate on pesky and useless anxieties that would normally keep you up at night, interfering with your sleep cycle.
+But mindfulness practice — inherent in any meditation routine — puts emphasis on the present, thereby omitting any opportunities to dwell and ruminate on pesky and useless anxieties that would generally keep you up at night, interfering with your sleep cycle.

-If you’ve ever taken melatonin to help you fall asleep, you know that it actually works.
-That’s because melatonin is actually a naturally-produced hormone that occurs in the brain right before sleep.
+If you have ever taken melatonin to help you fall asleep, you know that it actually works.
+Melatonin is a naturally-produced hormone that occurs in the brain right before sleep.

-You don’t have to take a pill of melatonin, though.
-You can help your body produce more of it simply by meditating.
-A recent study conducted by Australian scientists concluded that meditation practice will actually instigate melatonin production: “Experienced meditators practising either TM-Sidhi or another internationally well-known form of yoga showed significantly higher plasma melatonin levels in the period immediately following meditation compared with the same period at the same time on a control night5."
+"Experienced meditators practicing either TM-Sidhi or another internationally well-known form of yoga showed significantly higher plasma melatonin levels in the period immediately following meditation compared with the same period at the same time on a control night."

 Try Meditation for Better Sleep Tonight

 Want to sleep better as soon as tonight?
-Here’s a short meditation practice to try this evening, right before you head to bed.
+Here is a short meditation practice to try this evening, right before you head to bed.

-While this isn't necessarily a step associated with meditation, it's one that can be useful to facilitate better sleep on a regular basis.
+While this is not necessarily a step associated with meditation, it can be useful to facilitate better sleep regularly.

-To set the scene for a good night’s sleep, start by dimming the lights in your bedroom.
-Make sure that all screens and technology are turned off, but set your alarm beforehand, if necessary.
-Put on your pajamas (making sure they’re comfortable for the duration of the night).
+To set the scene for a good night's sleep, start by dimming the lights in your bedroom.
+Make sure that all screens and technology are put away.
+If necessary, set your alarm beforehand.
+Put on your pajamas (make sure they are comfortable for the duration of the night).
 Ensure you have clean sheets on your bed.

 At this point, you might consider spraying a calming room scent in the air or dabbing a few drops of essential oils on your pillow.
 Scents such as chamomile and lavender are good for promoting sleep.
 If you like to sleep with background noise, start a stream of white noise or water or wind sounds at a low level.

 To meditate in bed, lay on your back with your head on your pillow and your hands at your sides.
-Position your body, neck, and head in a neutral, relaxed position.
-You shouldn't feel any tension or stress in your body.
+Position your body, neck and head in a neutral and relaxed position.
+You should not feel any tension or stress in your body.

-To ensure this, do a quick body scan, starting at the very top of your head and working your way all the way down your body to the tips of your toes.
-Make any adjustments that are necessary, including moving the covers so that they are over your body in the same way that you would normally sleep with them.
+To ensure this, do a quick body scan, starting at the very top of your head and working your way down your body to the tips of your toes.
+Make any necessary adjustments, including moving the covers so that they are over your body in the same way that you would normally sleep with them.

-For a short moment, hold the breath in your lungs before exhaling to a count of five as well.
+For a brief moment, hold your breath before exhaling to a count of five as well.
 Repeat this breathing exercise two more times.

 Step 4: Begin your meditation visualization.

-For a beginner meditation, we’ll do a short visualization.
+For a beginner's meditation, we will do a short visualization.

 Gently close your eyes.
-Breathe slowly, but normally — again, remembering to take the air from the very bottom of your lungs instead of breathing shallowly with your shoulders.
+Breathe slowly but normally, remember to take the air from the very bottom of your lungs instead of breathing shallowly with your shoulders.

 Step 5: Speak a mantra in your mind.

 Now, take control of your breath once more.
-There's no need to continue a long, drawn-out deep breathing routine.
-Rather, you are going to be concentrating on the in-breath and the out-breath and repeating a mantra with each inhale and exhale.
+There is no need to continue a long, drawn-out, deep breathing routine.
+Instead, you will be concentrating on the in-breath and the out-breath and repeating a mantra with each inhale and exhale.
 You should move slowly in your breathing, but not too slowly.
 It should feel comfortable and relaxed.